srogmann/jsmud-analysis/README.md

 A `NEW`-instruction is implemented by placing an instance of UninitializedInstance on the stack.

+### INVOKEDYNAMIC via class-generation
+As default a `INVOKEDYNAMIC`-instruction is implemented by generating a class-site-class on-the-fly.
+Depending on the execution-filter the call-site-method will be simulated or executed by the underlying JVM.

-### INVOKEDYNAMIC
+### INVOKEDYNAMIC via proxy
-A `INVOKEDYNAMIC`-instruction is implemented by placing a java.lang.reflect.Proxy-instance on the stack.
+Until version 0.2.4 the `INVOKEDYNAMIC`-instruction was implemented by placing a java.lang.reflect.Proxy-instance on the stack.
+This mode can be enable by setting a JVM-property:

+    -Dorg.rogmann.jsmud.vm.MethodFrame.executeAccessControllerNative=true.

 Corresponding to the Proxy-instance a CallSiteSimulation-instance is stored in a map containing details of the bootstrap-method.
 Currently java/lang/invoke/LambdaMetafactory-bootstrap-methods are supported only via simulation.
 The Proxy-instances are detected in INVOKE-instructions.
 For example the following code can be executed by using these proxies:

     final String listStreamed = list.stream()
     	.filter(s -> s.startsWith("d"))